0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

     STAKING_FEE = (LOCKED_STAKES(Minimum 2,000 MPC tokens) / 100) \* 40,000

-A ZK contract needs to pay 1% of the total locked stakes per month, see yellow paper p.
-16.
+A ZK contract needs to pay 1% of the total locked stakes per month.

 Currently, the standard option for a ZK contract ensures that it is on the blockchain for 28 days, you can prolong this by up to half a year at a time after deploying the contract.